-- a) Increase awareness of learners on issues of integrated water resource management. - b) To encourage active participation of learners in the management of water resources in their schools and communities. - c) Stimulate interest of the youth in water and sanitation and encourage them to pursue careers in water resource management and sanitation. - d) Promote health and hygiene awareness and education. - e) Promote good hygiene practices. - f) Increase awareness about invasive alien plants. - g) Revive the arts & culture.
+- a) Increase awareness, knowledge and practice of learners on issues of integrated water resource management. - b) To encourage active participation of learners in the management of water resources in their schools and communities. - c) Stimulate interest of the youth in water and sanitation and encourage them to pursue careers in water resource management and sanitation. - d) Promote health and hygiene awareness and education. - e) Promote good hygiene practices. - f) Increase awareness and action around removal of invasive alien plants. - g) Revive arts & culture in schools, and involve learners and teachers in good water and sanitation practices.